AlexPoltak/vrs_cvicenie_3/README.md

 <br>

-5. To set trajectory disabling based on filters in usage use:
+5. To use trajectory disabling based on filters in usage use:
 ```js
   void Project::setTrajectoryDisabling()
 ```